Julius Caesar's invasions of Britain: Economic resources

-This reference to the 'midland' is inaccurate as tin production and trade occurred in the southwest of England, in Cornwall and Devon, and was what drew Pytheas and other traders.
+This reference to the 'midland' is inaccurate as tin production and trade occurred in the southwest of Britain, in Cornwall and Devon, and was what drew Pytheas and other traders.
 However, Caesar only penetrated to Essex and so, receiving reports of the trade whilst there, it would have been easy to perceive the trade as coming from the interior.

 Outcome

 Caesar made no conquests in Britain, but his enthroning of Mandubracius marked the beginnings of a system of client kingdoms there, thus bringing the island into Rome's sphere of political influence.
 Diplomatic and trading links developed further over the next century, opening up the possibility of permanent conquest, which was finally begun by Claudius in AD 43.
 In the words of Tacitus: